abigaelbousquet/abigaelbousquet/README.md

 - 👋 Hi, I’m @abigaelbousquet
 - 👀 I’m interested in computer science, software engineering, and computer engineering.
-- 🌱 I’m currently studying CS and computer engineering at Brown University.
+- 🌱 I’m currently studying CS and engineering at Brown University.
 Class of 2026 :)
 - 💞️ I’m looking to collaborate on projects that involve processing data and user-centered design.

 <!---